 The term ‘occupation’ is used to describe all the everyday things we do in our life roles, but also the things we do to be who we are, the things we do to create a meaningful life and to engage with wider society and culture.

 Occupational Therapy at TLC

-TLC provides assessment and therapy for children and adults.
-Therapy aims to enable children and adults to gain the functional skills they need for independence in play, motor development, self-care, learning, sensory-development and socialisation.
-Services are available at our Milton and Bay and Basin Centres as well as in schools, day programs and other community settings.
+TLC provides assessment and therapy for children.
+Occupational therapy aims to enable children to gain the functional skills they need for independence in play, motor development, self-care, learning, sensory-development and socialisation.
+Services are available at our Milton and Bay & Basin Centres as well as for specific purposes in schools, day programs and other community settings.